Secret Garden Ideas That Make You Feel Like You’ve Discovered Something Magical Right in Your Own Backyard

 Green Wall

-Your eyes stop wandering, and your body relaxes inside that quiet boundary completely naturally.
+Your eyes stop wandering to neighboring yards and your body relaxes inside that green boundary.

 Morning Reset